 6 | Timberland PRO Men’s 6″ Pit Boss Steel Toe

 If you need a work boot that’ll support your ankles all day long, check out these Timberland PRO boots.
 There are a few guys that believe these are a little too tight around the ankles, most feel it gives them the protection they need.
+The number one choice for the best work boots for flat feet.

 These boots are robust all-rounders that can handle some extremes, though they’re best for general construction and factory work.
 And, as they hold up well over long periods, they’re suitable for anyone running around between the two.